supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

 ## Task 01: Azure OpenAI Benchmarking Tool

-1. To open Git Bash, click on Search from the VM desktop, type **Git Bash**, and select it from the results.
+1. To open Git Bash, click on the Search bar from the VM desktop, type **Git Bash**, and select it from the results.

    ![Git](media/26-08-2024(1).png)